samsuh/2025-learnings/README.md

 > This assumes your Prisma schema has a Task model with a projectId field that relates each task to a project.
 > The createMany method efficiently inserts multiple records at once.
 > You should adjust the mapping in tasks.map(...) to match your actual task object structure and your Prisma schema.

+Heck yeah!
+I got the tasks to populate on the ProjectShowPage after being written into the Tasks table in postgres.
+Solid progress!